+a.
+Qualifications:

+- (1) An employee who is a former substance abuser who has been "clean" and/or sober for at least one year and who continues to participate in a 12-step program, or - 320.
+(2) An employee who is related to an addict or alcoholic and who has participated in a self- help group for co-dependency. - 321.
+Who is willing to make a minimum of a two-year commitment as a peer assistant, and - 322.
+(4) Who agrees to participate in prescribed training. - 323.
+(5) An employee who does not meet the criteria of 1 or 2 but who is willing to be trained and to commit for 2 years will also be considered, in the event there are not enough candidates that meet criteria 1 or 2. - 324.
+(6) An individual must be able to maintain confidentiality.

 b.
-Qualifications:

-- 341. (1) An employee who is a former substance abuser who has been "clean" and/or sober for at least one year and who continues to participate in a 12-step program, or - 342.
-(2) An employee who is related to an addict or alcoholic and who has participated in a self-help group for co-dependency. - (3) Who is willing to make a minimum of a two-year commitment as a peer assistant, and - 344.
-(4) Who agrees to participate in prescribed training. - 345.
-(5) An employee who does not meet the criteria of 1 or 2 but who is willing to be trained and to commit for 2 years will also be considered, in the event there are not enough candidates that meet criteria 1 or 2. - 346.
-(6) An individual must be able to maintain confidentiality. - 347. c.
 Duties:

-- 348. (1) Be available to employees who appear to need or request assistance, to deal with chemical dependency. - 349.
-(2) Maintain strict confidentiality. - 350.
-(3) Identify the nature of the problem.
+- 325. (1) Be available to employees who appear to need or request assistance, to deal with chemical dependency. - 326.
+(2) Maintain strict confidentiality.